monesga/obsidian-sigma/README.md

 ## Installation
 - Install the Sigma plugin from the Obsidian community plugins list
-- Or manually copy all the files in the latest release into: `<vault>/.obsidian/plugins/obsidian-sigma`

 ## Guide
 - Use a code block (3 backquote characters) with a type sigma